The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch maps and stretch vectors

 \subsubsection{Opposite spiralling case}

-We now consider the case where we stretch with respect to complete geodesic laminations where the leaves on the left and right components of $S\setminus \gamma_S$ spiral toward $\gamma_S$ in opposite directions.
-Let $\lambda_+$ denote the complete lamination on $S$ having, as its leaves (see \cref{fig:23_1}) \begin{itemize} \item the closed geodesic $\gamma_S$; \item $n_L+n_R$ geodesics going from the boundary cusps of $S$ and spiralling towards $\gamma_S$ in such a way that those on the left component spiral in the direction of $\gamma_S$, and those on the right component spiral in the direction of $\gamma_S^{-1}$; \item the boundary geodesics on $S$. \end{itemize}
+We now consider the case when the stretching locus is a complete geodesic lamination where the leaves on the left and right components of $S\setminus \gamma_S$ spiral toward $\gamma_S$ in opposite directions.
+Let $\lambda_+$ denote a complete lamination on $S$ consisting of the closed geodesic $\gamma_S$, $n_L+n_R$ geodesics going from the boundary cusps of $S$ and spiralling towards $\gamma_S$ in such a way that those on the left component spiral in the direction of $\gamma_S$, and those on the right component spiral in the direction of $\gamma_S^{-1}$, and the boundary geodesics on $S$.
+See \cref{fig:23_1}.